hangtwenty/presswork/README.md

 ## Miscellaneous

 * It's got pretty good support for Unicode and **mixed encodings** too.
-This is very crucial for found text
+This is very crucial for found text.
 * By default, it leverages NLTK for tokenization and de-tokenization.
-NLTK is a good tool for this job
+NLTK is a good default tool for this job.

 ### More about the Markov Chain strategies